toribiodiego/thesis/docs/README.md

 Complete reference for the DQN Atari reproduction thesis project.

+> **Last Updated**: December 2025 (after Task 02 - docs reorganization)
+> **When to Read**: Start here when joining the project, setting up your environment, or looking for specific component documentation.
+Revisit after major milestones or when workflow changes.

 ## Quick Start

 - **New to the project?** Start with [Architecture Overview](guides/architecture.md) → [Quick Start Guide](guides/quick-start.md)